LogtalkDotOrg/logtalk3/manuals/sources/devtools/lgtunit.rst

 aware.
 First, Allure expects test names to be unique across different tests sets.
 If there are two test with the same name in two different test sets, only one of them will be reported.
 Second, skipped test sets are not reported.
-Finally, when using the xUnit.net v2 XML format, tests are reported in a random order instead of their run order and dates are displayed as "unknown" in the overview page.
+Third, when using the ``xunit`` format, dates are reported as MM/DD/YYYY.
+Finally, when using the ``xunit_net_v2`` format, tests are reported in a random order instead of their run order and dates are displayed as "unknown" in the overview page.

 Exporting code coverage results in XML format
 ---------------------------------------------